Things Your Dog Shouldn't Eat

 Do you ever share food with your dog?
 There are many types of food you can share with your dog.
 However, some foods can make your dog sick.

 Most dog owners give their pets different types of human food now and again.
 Vegetables such as carrots, green beans, peas, celery, and broccoli are excellent for dogs.
-However, there are certain types of food that your dog should never eat.
+However, your dog should never eat certain types of food.

 If you want your dog to stay healthy, never feed it any of the following varieties of food: